IdealisticAI/Documentation/BigManage.md

 ### Adding to a list
 > Specify the list by name or ID and provide the content you want to add.
 For example, you could tell BigManage: “Add ‘Finalize budget report’ to the ‘Finance Tasks’ list.”
 ### Removing from a list
 > To remove an entry from a company list, specify which list it belongs to by name or ID and identify the item you want to delete.
-You may also provide a justification for the removal.
-For example, you could tell BigManage: “Remove the item ‘Submit NDA’ from the ‘Onboarding Checklist’ because it’s no longer required.”
+For example, you could tell BigManage: “Remove the item ‘Submit NDA’ from the ‘Onboarding Checklist’”
 ### Updating a list
 > Specify the list in the company you want to update by name or ID, indicate which entry in that list you’re changing (by its text or number), and provide the new content; you can also add a short reason why.
 For example, you could tell BigManage: “Update the ‘Onboarding Checklist’ — change item ‘Submit W-4’ to ‘Submit tax form’ because the form was updated.”